- Understanding aviation noise

 - Improving impact management

-ANIMA suggests that addressing annoyance and sleep disturbance directly should be central to effective noise impact management.
 Annoyance is affected by acoustic variables (the noise itself), as well as non-acoustic factors (e.g. personal noise sensitivity, perceived procedural fairness, coping ability, homeownership, relationship with authorities, perceived predictability, etc.)

 The overview undertaken by ANIMA researchers acknowledges that some non-acoustic factors will not be amenable to influence (e.g. the individual sensitivity to noise, the age of an affected person).
 However, it may be possible to address others (trust, fairness and attitude towards the sources of the noise) through management interventions and thereby influence the extent of annoyance.
 These factors can be best addressed through communication and engagement between airports, authorities and residents directed at the noise management process.
-In other words, meaningful engagement on noise matters that affect local communities is imperative.
+In other words, meaningful engagement and two-way dialogues on noise matters that affect local communities is imperative.